rubyonracetracks/tutorial-rails-rubymn2/04-02-forhire_show.md

 <br><br>
 <%= @forhire.description %>
 ```
 * Enter the command "test1".
-The first new integration test passes, but the other 3 fail because the expected content is not present on the user profile page.
+All tests should now pass.
+* Enter the command "sh git_check.sh".
+All tests should pass, and there should be no offenses.

 ### Wrapping Up
 * Enter the following commands: